Useurmind/jekyll-now/_posts/2018-3-24-RFluXX-Middleware.md

 ---
 layout: post
-title: RFluX Middleware
+title: RFluXX Middleware
-tags: Rx TypeScript RFluX Flux Middleware
+tags: Rx TypeScript RFluXX Flux Middleware
 ---

-In my [last post]({% post_url 2018-3-19-RFluX-Flux-in-Typescript-with-Rx %}) we discussed how to setup a very basic flux framework in TypeScript with the help of Rx.
+In my [last post]({% post_url 2018-3-19-RFluXX-Flux-in-Typescript-with-Rx %}) we discussed how to setup a very basic flux framework in TypeScript with the help of Rx.
 Now we will take a look at a feature that will give us some real benefit thanks to the architecture we choose: action middleware.

 What is middleware?
 ---